Global and International Studies, B.A.

 Additional Courses

-Select EITHER 6 credits in a language beyond 12th-credit level proficiency, OR 6 credits in a second foreign language, or equivalent proficiencies 16
+Select EITHER 6 credits in a language beyond 12th-credit level proficiency, OR 6 credits in a second world language, or equivalent proficiencies 16

 Supporting Courses and Related Areas